We found 6 orthopedic surgeons who accept Blue Shield near Yorba Linda, CA.

-Dr. Martin Stauber's areas of specialization are pediatric orthopedics/orthopedic surgery, hand surgery, and sports medicine.
-Dr. Stauber's patients gave him an average rating of 4.0 out of 5 stars.
-Areas of expertise for Dr. Stauber include shoulder surgery, knee surgery, and replacement arthroplasty (joint replacement).
-He takes Anthem, Blue Cross/Blue Shield, and Blue Shield, in addition to other insurance carriers.
-He attended medical school at Loma Linda University School of Medicine.
-He is affiliated with Placentia-Linda Hospital.
+Dr. Martin Stauber works as a pediatric orthopedist, hand surgeon, and sports medicine specialist.
+In his practice, he is particularly interested in shoulder surgery, knee surgery, and replacement arthroplasty (joint replacement).
+His average patient rating is 4.0 stars out of 5.
+Dr. Stauber accepts Anthem, Blue Cross/Blue Shield, and Blue Shield, in addition to other insurance carriers.
+He is a graduate of Loma Linda University School of Medicine.
+Dr. Stauber is affiliated with Placentia-Linda Hospital.

 Clinical interests: Shoulder Surgery, Knee Surgery, Hip Surgery, Replacement Arthroplasty